CNSCP/cns-broker/README.md

 To shut down the application, hit `ctrl-c`.

-MQTT communication happens over port `1881` by default.
-You can change this and other settings from inside [config.json](./config.json).

 ## Maintainers

 This project contains two environments, one for Staging (development) and one for Production.
 It is recommended to push changes to Staging, test those changes, then deploy them to Production.